How to Connect a Security Camera to a TV

 Connect Surveillance Mic to TV Audio

-For users who want to hear audio surveillance in addition to live security camera video on their TV, the below diagram shows a
+If you also want to hear audio surveillance in addition to the live security camera view on you TV, the below diagram shows a

 surveillance microphone can be connected to your TV.
 This is optional to use.

 If you want to connect an HD security camera to a TV, you need to use a BNC to HDMI converter.
 This setup is applicable to the following HD security cameras that use the same coax cable as analog CCTV cameras: AHD, HD-TVI, and HD-CVI, 720p through 4K resolution.

 In this installation diagram a